Kreswell/kreswell.github.io/_posts/SomeStuffAboutLookingAtThings.md

 3. **Continuity**
 Small changes in time imply small changes in location.
 It doesn't suddenly jump from one location to another.

 To be clear, these are statements about *what we see when we look for it*.
+That is, these are statements about

 It's important to note that we didn't say where it's *at* but where it's *in*.
 Also, continuity doesn't imply that if we see the thing in one location at one time, and in another location at another time, then it was at some *particular* location in between at an intermediate time.
 It only implies that if two observations are sufficiently close in time, then the observed locations will be close, in some sense.

 I've been talking here about *location*, but the same rules hold for any other property: color, shape, orientation, charge, etc. We can relax these three properties, but we start to lose our understanding of it being the *same*, *single* *thing*.
 There are things that we understand to be infinite in extent, electromagnetic fields, for example.
-But what we observe of them are their local variations.
+But the observables associated with such fields are always localized.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyNzQ3MzUxNywtMTM1MDg3OTMwMywtNT
-Y1NDg1NjQ4LC0xOTU5NjAxNzAzLC0xMDA1Mjk5NTI2LDU2MTk3
-NTM5MCwtMTQxNzkxMjcyOCwtMTk3NDE4MjA2MCwtNTY2Mjc3MT
-Q2LC0xOTQ0MTk2ODc0XX0=
+eyJoaXN0b3J5IjpbLTQyMjE3MjkzNSwtOTI3NDczNTE3LC0xMz
+UwODc5MzAzLC01NjU0ODU2NDgsLTE5NTk2MDE3MDMsLTEwMDUy
+OTk1MjYsNTYxOTc1MzkwLC0xNDE3OTEyNzI4LC0xOTc0MTgyMD
+YwLC01NjYyNzcxNDYsLTE5NDQxOTY4NzRdfQ==
 -->